great-northern-diver/loon/website/md/learn_intro.md

 environment.. `Tcl` is a programming language and `Tk` is a GUI toolkit written as an extension for `Tcl`.

-Knowledge of `Tcl` and `Tk` are not required to use `loon`.
+Knowledge of `Tcl` and `Tk` are not required to use `loon` in `R`.
 However, a basic understanding of `Tcl` and `Tk` helps to appreciate certain API design decisions and, it also helps to follow some advanced topics such as event bindings and widget layout with geometry management.
 Hence, you may read
 [our short overview of `tcltk` `R` package](learn_R_tcltk.html).

 If your knowledge of `R` is generally basic, then consider reading the